4l4ctronic/PointNet_KAN_Graphic/semantic/README.md

 **Step 1: Download the Data**

-First, run the following script to download the ModelNet40 dataset:
+First, run the following script to download the Stanford 3D semantic parsing dataset:

 ```bash
 python downloadModelNet40.py
 ```

-**Note**: In `classification.py`, make sure to set the correct path for the variable `direction`, which should point to the location where the ModelNet40 data is downloaded.
+**Note**: In `semantic.py`, make sure to set the correct path for the variables `BASE_DIR` and `H5_SUBDIR`, which should point to the location where the Stanford 3D semantic parsing data is downloaded.

 **Step 2: Run the Semantic Segmentation Script**